edwinacunav/hiddenchest/README.md

 * Use the `module_attr_accessor` or `module_accessor` method to create module methods, getters and setters all in one!
 Example: module_attr_accessor :meow will create the self.meow and self.meow=(value) methods in a single step.
 * The Scripts module allows you to store a Ruby string or symbol as a script ID via Scripts << :script_name.
 Once it has been stored there, you can call its methods, i.e. Scripts.all or Scripts.include?(:script_name) to access the Scripts IDs Array and confirm if it has been included respectively.
 * Font class now lets you use its `underline` and `strikethrough` or `strikethru` options the same way you used `bold` or `italic`.
+* `RPG::Weather.sprite_max = Number`. where Number is a positive integer number, lets you define the upper limit of the weather sprites like rain or storm or snow effects.
+Currently it is set at 400 sprites.

 ## List of Bug Fixes for HiddenChest